AlanRockefeller/inat.finder.py/README.md

 This tool is particularly useful for sequence validators, researchers and iNaturalist power users who need to find specific observations but have encountered typos in their reference numbers.

-A Windows .exe is available here: https://github.com/AlanRockefeller/inat.finder.py/releases
+A Windows .exe is available [here](https://github.com/AlanRockefeller/inat.finder.py/releases)

 ## Features